CMO Internship Program - Baylor Scott & White Health in Dallas

 - April - Mandatory orientation for contract candidates

 - May through June - Mandatory credentialing process and paperwork

 - June - Summer Internships begins*

 - Late July - Summer Internships conclude

-Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create valuable volunteer/institution relationships.
+Acceptance to this program will be based on academic achievements, student involvement, and best fit in order to create valuable intern/institution relationships.
 Eligible students must have a completed application by the deadline in order to be reviewed for this opportunity.
-There is a $2,500 stipend associated with the summer internship, and the opportunity for affordable housing if necessary.
-Applicants must be available to commit to the months of June and July.
-CLICK HERE to review the internship student requirements and responsibilities.
+Applicants must be available to commit to the months of June and July.** CLICK HERE to review the internship student requirements and responsibilities.